 §4349-A. State capital investments

+1. Growth-related capital investments.
 The State may make growth-related capital investments only in:

 A. A locally designated growth area, as identified in a comprehensive plan adopted pursuant to and consistent with the procedures, goals and guidelines of this subchapter or as identified in a growth management program certified under section 4347-A; [2003, c.
 641, §16 (AMD).]

 C. Areas other than those described in paragraph A or B for the following projects:

 (1) A project related to a commercial or industrial activity that, due to its operational or physical characteristics, typically is located away from other development, such as an activity that relies on a particular natural resource for its operation;

 (2) An airport, port or railroad or industry that must be proximate to an airport, a port or a railroad line or terminal;

 (3) A pollution control facility;